 In the middle grade historical thriller Operation Yellowbird, a twelve-year-old boy must help his older sister escape Tiananmen Square and flee China after the government’s brutal crackdown on student protesters.
 Along the way, the siblings are aided by an escape network called “Operation Yellowbird,” based on the real-life secret underground.
-Co-authors Ming and Wah Chen are identical twin sisters who have a shared love of Chinese history and adventure stories.
+Author Wah Chen has a love of Chinese history and adventure stories.

 The Wind Called My Name, by Mary Louise Sanchez, is a middle grade novel about ten-year-old Margarita, who moves from her ancestral family home in New Mexico to Wyoming during the Great Depression.
 Sanchez deftly weaves together rich historical and cultural details in this unique American pioneer story.
 Born and raised in Wyoming, Sanchez received the 2012 Emerging Voices Award from the Society of Children’s Book Writers and Illustrators.